mattparker/php-mockapi/README.md

 #### http://localhost:8000/__mockserver/clear

 Clears out any data (which is stored in ./data/requests.txt as a serialized array).
+Because of this, you'll want to clear it out at the beginning of any tests, and probably at the end too.
+And if you really want to hammer it (I can't see why, but anyway) then you might want to implement a more efficient storage solution.

 #### http://localhost:8000/__mockserver/show/{id}